dagny099/fitness-dashboard/docs/getting-started/quick-start.md

 # Quick Start Guide

-Get your **Fitness AI Intelligence Platform** running in minutes and discover AI-powered insights from your first login!
+Get your **Fitness Intelligence Platform** running in minutes and discover intelligent insights from your workout data!

 ## What You'll Experience

-This quick start transforms your fitness data into intelligent insights using:
+This quick start transforms your fitness data into actionable insights:

-- 🧠 **AI-powered Intelligence Dashboard** as your primary interface
+- 🧠 **Intelligence Dashboard** as your primary interface
-- 🤖 **Automatic workout classification** using machine learning
+- 🤖 **Automatic workout categorization** with smart classification
-- 📈 **Statistical trend analysis** with confidence intervals
+- 📈 **Trend analysis** with confidence scoring
-- 🔍 **Algorithm transparency** - see exactly how AI works
+- 🔍 **Complete transparency** - understand how insights are generated
 - 📊 **Personalized recommendations** based on your patterns

 ## Prerequisites